-2.4 Submitting information to City & Guilds
+2.6.
+Submitting information to City & Guilds

 We are currently working to confirm the process to collect this data in a way that is as practicable and manageable as possible for centres.
-At this stage we can confirm that the submission window will commence on 1 June 2020 and centres will be given more details in due course.
+At this stage we can confirm that submission will commence on 1 June 2020.

-While you can begin the work to generate the grade please do not try to submit data until City & Guilds has issued instructions.
+While you can begin the work to generate the grade and rank order, please do not try to submit data until City & Guilds has issued instructions.